 One Out of Three Paths to Wealth

 In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan.
-It is one of three potential paths to wealth.
+It’s one of three potential paths to wealth.

-There is no such thing as one-size-fits-all when it comes to wealth planning.
-It is a very personal choice.
+There’s no such thing as one-size-fits-all when it comes to wealth planning.
+It’s a very personal choice.

-How fast you want to achieve your wealth goals through savings (7 years or 40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
+How fast you want to achieve your wealth goals through savings (7 years?
+40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
 The paths you choose to realize your financial dreams should reflect your life situation.

-The thing to note about paper asset savings plans is they are governed by specific mathematical rules and limitations.
-If you want to break out of those mathematical rules and get more creative then you must include the other two asset categories – real estate and business.
+The thing to note about paper asset savings plans is they’re governed by specific mathematical rules and limitations.
+If you want to break out of those mathematical rules and get more creative, then you must include the other two asset categories – real estate and business.

-Finally, if building and implementing a customized wealth plan based on proven principles catches your interest then this article explains how you can get started coaching with me.
+Finally, if building and implementing a customized wealth plan based on proven principles catches your interest, then the Seven Steps to Seven Figures Course is worth a look.

 Take The Next Step